Endpoint Management

 • Reduces IT support needs: With regular maintenance and checks, there's less likelihood of major, time-consuming repairs, freeing up IT resources.

-Incident Response and Security
+Incident response and security

 The advent of mobility programs in educational institutions has made device-tracking tools more critical than ever.
 An efficient tracking system enables rapid identification of lost or stolen devices, significantly minimizing the potential loss and disruption to the educational process.
 Such systems not only help in tracing devices but also serve as a deterrent against device misuse.
 The ability to pinpoint the location of devices in real-time allows for an immediate response, making it easier to recover misplaced or stolen assets.